July 2024 West Bank unrest

-The July 2024 West Bank unrest refers to a period of instability in the West Bank lasting from late July to early August of 2024.
+The July 2024 West Bank unrest refers to a period of instability in the West Bank lasting from late July to early August 2024.
 This marked a significant escalation of violence between the Palestinian Authority and Palestinian militants amid protests in multiple cities.
 The unrest began over the Palestinian Authority security forces attempting to arrest Tulkarm Brigade commander Abu Shujaa, who was hospitalized inside a hospital in Tulkarm.
 This incident worsened the existing conflict between the PA and militias, leading to confrontations throughout the West Bank.
 The unrest gradually subsided by early August with no major change and relations remaining tense.

 Background

 The Palestinian Authority, which sometimes coordinates security with Israel, is deeply unpopular among most Palestinians, who largely view it as ineffective and subjugated to the Israeli occupation and instead lend more support to the various militias present in each West Bank city.
 As a result, there has been an armed conflict between the Palestinian Authority and West Bank militias since 2022, with earlier sporadic clashes occurring before the escalation in July 2024.
 The escalation took place amidst the backdrop of the Gaza war and the related Israeli incursions into the West Bank.

 The Tulkarm Brigade is one of the many armed Palestinian militant groups present in the West Bank.
 The leader of the brigade, Mohammed Jaber, better known by his nom de guerre "Abu Shujaa", is a key figure wanted by the Israeli authorities and had been injured by previous Israeli raids on Tulkarm in December 2023.
-He was thought to have been killed by the Israeli Defense Forces during one of their raids into Tulkarm in April 2024, but later resurfaced attending a funeral for multiple slain Palestinian fighters.
+He was thought to have been killed by the Israel Defense Forces during one of their raids into Tulkarm in April 2024, but later resurfaced attending a funeral for multiple slain Palestinian fighters.